Podcastindex-org/docs-api/README.md

 > Example: GET [https://api.podcastindex.org/api/1.0/search/byterm?q=batman+university](https://api.podcastindex.org/api/1.0/search/byterm?q=batman+university&pretty)

+- Optional: clean (bool) - If the "clean" parameter is passed along with this call, then only non-explicit feeds will be returned - meaning, feeds where the `itunes:explicit` flag is set to false.

 This call returns all of the feeds that match the search terms **in the title** of the feed.

 This is ordered by the last-released episode, with the latest at the top of the results.